fynnoldenburg/KKBOX-Churn-Prediction/README.md

 **Validation:**

- - [ ] Analyse business case and appropriate data validation procedure (accuracy, precision, recall, other) --> *shouldnt be too hard, probably just accuracy*
+ - [ ] Analyse business case and appropriate data validation procedure (accuracy, precision, recall, other) --> *shouldnt be too hard, probably just accuracy* - Arabella & Fynn

 **Overall Process:**

- - [ ] Set up pipeline (put all code parts starting from pre-processing into pipeline elements so that we can put them as blocks in and out of pipeline to find the best configuration) --> *probably a looot of work*
+ - [ ] Set up pipeline (put all code parts starting from pre-processing into pipeline elements so that we can put them as blocks in and out of pipeline to find the best configuration) --> *probably a looot of work* - Vaz & Fynn

- - [ ] Run code with different configurations of pre-processing steps and models and evaluate which one works best --> *the fun part once everything works*
+ - [ ] Run code with different configurations of pre-processing steps and models and evaluate which one works best --> *the fun part once everything works* - Vaz